Miss Hawaii's Teen

 The Miss Hawaii's Teen competition is the pageant that selects the representative of the U.S. state of Hawaii in the Miss America's Teen pageant.

-Lauryn Trader of Makiki was crowned Miss Hawaii's Outstanding Teen on June 2, 2023, at the Hawaii Convention Center in Honolulu, Hawaii.
+Tianna Lei Wailehua of Waipahu was crowned Miss Hawaii's Teen on June 18, 2026, at the Hawaii Theatre in Honolulu, Hawaii.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

-In January of 2023, the official name of the pageant was changed from Miss Hawaii's Outstanding Teen, to Miss Hawaii's Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Hawaii's Outstanding Teen, to Miss Hawaii's Teen, in accordance with the national pageant.

 Results summary

 The year in parentheses indicates the year of Miss America's Outstanding Teen the award/placement was garnered.